a-h/templ/docs/docs/03-syntax-and-usage/10-script-templates.md

 }
 ```

 The data is loaded by the backend into the template.
-This example uses a constant, but it could easily have colleted the `[]TimeValue` from a database.
+This example uses a constant, but it could easily have collected the `[]TimeValue` from a database.

 ```go
 package main